Department of Surgery

 - Department Publications

 Department of surgery is housed mainly in the third floor of hospital building.
-Faculty complex, 120 bedded indoor wards and major operation theatres are located in third floor of hospital building.
-Department has 8 bedded separate burn ward in casualty block.
+Faculty complex, 125 bedded indoor wards and major operation theatres are located in third floor of hospital building.
+Department has 13 bedded separate burn ward in Burns unit block opposite to the casuality block.
 The OPD complex including minor operation theatre, endoscopy room, proctology room and dressing rooms are located in the first floor of OPD block.

 The department is providing regular services in the field of general surgery, pancreatico-billiary surgery, cancer surgery, thyroid surgery, breast surgery and laparoscopic surgery.
-As there is no Urology Department in this institution hence Department of Surgery is also catering to the urological patients.
+Our department has also trained surgeon in renal and pancreas transplant surgery.
+Although best efforts are being put forward to start the renal transplant surgery, presently we are performing vascular access surgeries for dialysis.
+Department of Surgery is also providing specialised services for urology patients.
 The department runs the OPD on all working days from 9.30 AM to 4 PM.
 The department provides emergency care for traumatic & non traumatic surgical emergencies round the clock.
 The department is dedicated in the teachings of MBBS students and postgraduate students.

 Undergraduate teaching is performed in the form of didactic lectures, bed side clinical case discussions, seminar presentations and major & minor operation theatre exposure.
 The department has formulated comprehensive structured curriculum & syllabus for MBBS as in Annexure II.